theend7/angular_project_solution/readme.md

     - `Lib7` depends on `Lib6`.
 It utilizes functionalities provided by `Lib6` and extends them.
 This library should execute after `Lib6` has finished its initialization.
     - `Lib8` depends on `Lib7`.
 It utilizes functionalities provided by `Lib7` and extends them.
 This library should execute after `Lib7` has finished its initialization.
     - `Lib9` depends on `Lib8`.
 It utilizes functionalities provided by `Lib8` and extends them.
 This library should execute after `Lib8` has finished its initialization.
+4. **App-4**:
+    - `LibCommon` is the foundational library and must be executed first.
+It sets up essential configurations and provides core functionalities.
+    - `Lib7` depends on `LibCommon`.
+It utilizes functionalities provided by `LibCommon` and extends them.
+This library should execute after `LibCommon` has finished its initialization.
+    - `Lib6` depends on `Lib7`.
+It utilizes functionalities provided by `Lib7` and extends them.
+This library should execute after `Lib7` has finished its initialization.
+    - `Lib9` depends on `Lib6`.
+It utilizes functionalities provided by `Lib6` and extends them.
+This library should execute after `Lib6` has finished its initialization.
+    - `Lib8` depends on `Lib9`.
+It utilizes functionalities provided by `Lib9` and extends them.
+This library should execute after `Lib9` has finished its initialization.
+    - `Lib1` depends on `Lib8`.
+It utilizes functionalities provided by `Lib8` and extends them.
+This library should execute after `Lib8` has finished its initialization.
+    - `Lib10` depends on `Lib1`.
+It utilizes functionalities provided by `Lib1` and extends them.
+This library should execute after `Lib1` has finished its initialization.
+    - `Lib11` depends on `Lib10`.
+It utilizes functionalities provided by `Lib10` and extends them.
+This library should execute after `Lib10` has finished its initialization.

 ## Notes